dan1lo/dan1lo/README.md

 **I believe that the most impactful technology is the one that understands the people behind the code.**

-I'm a PhD in Computer Science working to bridge research and practice—advancing AI in software engineering, creating more human-centered workplaces, and empowering developers through strategic learning.
+I'm a PhD in Computer Science working to bridge research and practice—advancing AI in software engineering, shaping the future of work, and empowering developers through strategic learning.

 Currently, I work as a **Research Fellow** at [ZUP Innovation](https://www.zup.com.br/), where I lead applied research on AI-powered developer tools and collaborate with HR to foster learning and well-being through data.

-I'm also a **professor and supervisor** (MSc and PhD) at [Cesar School](https://www.cesar.school), and I conduct applied research to create **practical, evidence-based models for corporate education in computing**.
+I'm also a **professor and advisor** (Undergraduate, MSc, and PhD) at [Cesar School](https://www.cesar.school), where I supervise research on **AI, future of work, and corporate education in computing**.

+In addition, I coordinate [**BRIDGE-LAB**](https://github.com/BridgeResearchLab), a research group focused on human-centered software engineering, AI in corporate education, and inclusive design for diverse professionals.

 ---